 - Victorville only allows chickens on residential lots larger than one half acre and in two specific areas of the City.
 Contact us at 760-955-5089 to see if you are located within those areas.

 - You do not need to bring your dog in to get licensed, just the rabies certificate and the sterility certificate if applicable.
 In fact, you can license online here.

-Does the City of Victorville provide Animal Care and Control Services to residents of Spring Valley Lake?The City of Victorville has no jurisdiction in the Spring Valley Lake or Mountain View areas area of Victorville.
+Does the City of Victorville provide Animal Care and Control Services to residents of Spring Valley Lake?The City of Victorville has no jurisdiction in the Spring Valley Lake or Mountain View Acre areas of Victorville.
 These are considered the County, unincorporated areas of Victorville, and you may contact San Bernardino County Animal Control at 1-800-472-5609.

 - You can make a payment here.

 - A limited number of Spay/Neuter vouchers may be available for dogs licensed in the City of Victorville at this time.
-Currently, the value of available vouchers is such that it covers up to $50 when used at a variety of approved veterinary offices.
-The City of Victorville and VVAPL Humane Society have partnered to cover the entire procedure when the voucher is used at their facility; pain medication, post operative collar cone, and vaccinations are extra.
+Currently, the value of available vouchers is such that it covers up to $100 when used at a variety of approved veterinary offices.

 - Victorville allows no more than three dogs and three cats upon a single residential property.